smirik/resonances/README.md

 Whenever you use this package, we are kindly asking you to refer to one of the following papers (please choose the appropriate):

-1. **The package itself**: to be published
+1. **The package itself**:

+* Smirnov, E. A. (2023).
+A new python package for identifying celestial bodies trapped in mean-motion resonances.
+Astronomy and Computing. https://doi.org/10.1016/j.ascom.2023.100707
-1. **The Libration module and automatic identification of librations**: to be published
+2. **The Libration module and automatic identification of librations**:

+* Smirnov, E. A. (2023).
+A new python package for identifying celestial bodies trapped in mean-motion resonances.
+Astronomy and Computing, 100707. https://doi.org/10.1016/j.ascom.2023.100707

+3. **Mass identification of mean-motion resonances:**

+* Smirnov, E. A., & Dovgalev, I. S. (2018).
+Identification of Asteroids in Two-Body Resonances.
+Solar System Research, 52(4), 347–354. https://doi.org/10.1134/S0038094618040056
-1. **Mass identification of mean-motion resonances:** Smirnov, E. A., Dovgalev, I. S. & Popova, E. A. Asteroids in three-body mean motion resonances with planets.
+* Smirnov, E. A., Dovgalev, I. S. & Popova, E. A. Asteroids in three-body mean motion resonances with planets.
 Icarus (2017) doi:10.1016/j.icarus.2017.09.032.

 ## Authors